Johnny-98/react-chat/client/readme.txt

-we need the socket.io-client to establish the connection between the backend and frontend in react
+socket.io-client to establishes the connection between the backend and frontend in react react-scroll-to-bottom- manages messages scrolling